Black Friday TV deals 2018: The best values and cheap sales

 Walmart's ad says the TV is either the TCL 65S4 or the Sharp LC‑65Q7300U, and that brands and models vary per store.
 We haven't reviewed either model directly, but TCL tells us the 65S4 has "similar form and function" to the 55-inch 55S405 we reviewed in 2017 (pictured).
 We expect similar picture quality from both sets -- decent but nowhere near as good as the 6 series, for example.
 Still, at this size, price and level of smart TV convenience, these Roku TVs are a steal.

 We called the E-Series the cheapest home-theater-worthy TV, in large part because it's the least-expensive with full-array local dimming -- a feature that goes further than any other for improving LCD picture quality.
-This 50-incher is currently available at Dell's site for $350, but if you want $100 Dell.com gift card, you'll have to wait for the sale.
-(The image above depicts the 65-inch size we reviewed.)
+It definitely outperforms the TCL TVs (except the 6 series) and also trounces a lot of the entry-level Samsung and LG TVs found below.

+The best deal we've seen is for the 50-inch size at Dell.com, whose sale starts on Thanksgiving day, Nov.
+22 at 3 p.m.
+ET.
+It includes the TV and a $100 Dell.com gift card for $350.

+Other deals and sizes are available now at numerous retailers, but BestBuy.com seems to have the most in stock.

 It's also worth mentioning that the cheaper D-Series is on sale at numerous outlets, but image quality won't be as good on that set since it lacks local dimming.
 The best alternative is the TCL S405 series.

-Note: Update: Originally this sale was $1,400 and Costco only, but it's also be available at Target for $1,500.
-Since a membership isn't required for Target, we're using its link below.
-As of press time Monday Nov.
-19, it's out of stock online at both retailers.
-We've asked Vizio when it might be back in stock and will update this post when we hear back.